libra/website/docs/libra-protocol.md

 **Storage**

-* The storage is used to persist *agreed upon* blocks of transactions and their execution results.
+* The storage is used to persist **agreed upon** blocks of transactions and their execution results.

 For information on interactions of each validator component with other components refer to [Life of a Transaction](life-of-a-transaction).

 ## Reference

 * For a detailed description of the Libra protocol and the design decisions, refer to the [Libra Blockchain technical paper](papers/the-libra-blockchain).
-* For an introduction to the Libra ecosystem refer to [Introduction to Libra](welcome).
+* For an introduction to the Libra ecosystem refer to the [Welcome page](welcome).
-* To run a transaction on testnet refer to [My First Transaction](my-first-transaction).
+* To run a transaction on the testnet refer to [My First Transaction](my-first-transaction).
-* For a deeper look at the lifecycle of a Libra transaction refer to [Life of a Transaction](life-of-a-transaction).
+* For a deeper look at the lifecycle of a transaction refer to [Life of a Transaction](life-of-a-transaction).
-* To learn about the concept and implementation details of the Libra Core components and the associated API documentation refer to [Libra Core  Overview](libra-core-overview).
+* To learn about the concept and implementation details of the Libra Core components refer to [Libra Core component READMEs](libra-core-overview).
-* The [CLI guide](cli-guide) lists the commands (and their usage) to help you connect to the testnet through a CLI client, and interact with the Libra Blockchain.
+* The [CLI guide](cli-guide) lists the CLI commands (and their usage).
 * Move is a new blockchain programming language.
 You can refer to the following documents for more information on Move:
-    * [Move - Overview](move-overview) - for an introduction to Move.
+    * [Getting Started With Move](), for an introduction to Move.
-    * [Move: a language with safe programmable assets](papers/the-move-language) - the technical paper, for a detailed technical understanding of Move.
+    * [Move Technical Paper](), for a detailed technical understanding of Move.
 * [Glossary](glossary) is a quick reference for Libra terminology.

-> *Note*: In this document the term "State" or "ledger state" refers to the <u>global state</u> of the distributed-database that persists the Libra Blockchain.
+> **Note**: In this document the term "State" or "ledger state" refers to the global state of the distributed-database that persists the Libra Blockchain.
 “User” refers to an end-user who uses a Libra client to interact with the blockchain.
 “Blockchain” or “blockchain” refers to the Libra Blockchain.